 While humans can readily observe symmetries or invariances in systems, it is generally challenging for machines to detect and exploit these properties from data.
 The objective of machine learning with invariances is to develop approaches that enable models to be trained and utilized under the symmetries inherent in the data.
-This framework is broadly applicable across various domains in the natural sciences and physics, including atomistic systems (Grisafi et al., 2018), molecular wavefunctions and electronic densities (Unke et al., 2021), interatomic potentials (Batzner et al., 2022), and beyond (Batzner et al., 2023).
-While many applications involve Euclidean symmetries (Smidt, 2021), the scope of such methods extends well beyond them to other geometries (Bronstein et al., 2017).
+This framework is broadly applicable across various domains in the natural sciences and physics, including atomistic systems [1], molecular wavefunctions and electronic densities [2], interatomic potentials [3], and beyond [4].
+While many applications involve Euclidean symmetries [5], the scope of such methods extends well beyond them to other geometries [6].

-Learning with invariances has a longstanding history in machine learning (Hinton, 1987; Kondor, 2008).
+Learning with invariances has a longstanding history in machine learning [7, 8].
 In recent years, there has been significant interest in the development and analysis of learning methods that account for various types of invariances.
 This surge in interest is strongly motivated by many models showing considerable success in practice.
 Empirical evidence suggests the existence of algorithms that can effectively learn under invariances while exhibiting strong generalization and computational efficiency.
 However, from a theoretical perspective, much of the focus has been on the expressive power of models, generalization bounds, and sample complexity.
-There remains a relative lack of understanding regarding the statisticalcomputational trade-offs in learning under invariances, even in foundational settings such as kernel regression.
+There remains a relative lack of understanding regarding the statistical-computational trade-offs in learning under invariances, even in foundational settings such as kernel regression.

-Symmetries can be incorporated into learning in multiple ways.
+Kernels, which have been among popular learning approaches, offer both statistical and computational efficiency [9].
+Symmetries can be included in kernel learning in various ways.
 An immediate solution for learning with invariances seems to be data augmentation over the elements of the group.
-Moreover, some approaches to learning with invariances rely on group averaging, a technique that involves summing over group elements.
+Moreover, most kernel-based approaches to learning with invariances rely on group averaging, a technique that involves summing over group elements.
 However, the typically large size of the group can make both of these approaches computationally prohibitive, even super-exponential in the dimension of input data.
-Alternative approaches, such as canonicalization and frame averaging, also suffer from issues like discontinuities and scalability challenges (Dym et al., 2024).
+Alternative approaches, such as canonicalization and frame averaging, also suffer from issues like discontinuities and scalability challenges [10].